snu-csl/pyrisc/sim/README.md

 ## Running __snurisc__

 First, you need to install Python modules, `numpy` and `elftools`, to run the __snurisc__.
-Please refer to the top-level PyRISC [README.md] file (https://github.com/snu-csl/pyrisc/README.md) for installation steps for these modules.
+Please refer to the top-level PyRISC [README.md](https://github.com/snu-csl/pyrisc/README.md) file for installation steps for these modules.

-Basically, __snurisc__ requires the name of the executable file to be run, as shown in the following.
+Basically, __snurisc__ requires the name of the executable file to run, as shown in the following.
 You can print various log information each cycle or at the end of the program execution by using the `-l` argument.
 You can also configure the simulator to print logs after a certain number of cycles by using the `-c` argument.

 ```
 SNURISC: A RISC-V Instruction Set Simulator in Python